 You don’t necessarily have to be available to feed your cat many times each day.
 Instead, you can use an automatic feeder that releases food on a timer.
 This can break up mealtimes and helps keep food in your cat’s tummy throughout the day.

-A diet lacking in the nutrition your cat needs can also leave him still feeling hungry, even after he’s emptied his bowl.
+A diet lacking in the nutrition your cat needs can also leave them still feeling hungry, even after they’ve emptied their bowl.
 Check the feeding directions on your cat’s food to make sure you’re feeding enough, and if you’re feeding a lower-quality food, consider upgrading to see if that helps.
-You might want to discuss your cat’s diet with your vet to make sure that it’s appropriate for his age and health needs.
+You might want to discuss your cat’s diet with your vet to make sure that it’s appropriate for their age and health needs.

 You can also try changing the types of food you’re feeding.
 Wet food tends to be more filling, so if you’re not feeding wet food, try gradually adding it to your cat’s diet.
 Alternatively, you can add water to your cat’s dry food to help your cat feel a bit fuller, sooner.

 If your cat’s food bowls are in your kitchen, chances are you walk through that room multiple times a day.
-When your cat sees you head for the kitchen, he probably thinks you’re going to feed him, and he starts to beg.
+When your cat sees you head for the kitchen, they probably think you’re going to feed them, and they start to beg.

 Try moving your cat’s dishes to a quieter part of the house, like a laundry room or guest bathroom, where you spend less time.
 Since you’re not constantly walking by the bowls, your cat won’t necessarily expect that you’re getting up to feed him.

-You might also try removing your cat’s food dishes after he’s done with a meal.
+You might also try removing your cat’s food dishes after they’ve finished with a meal.
 Some cats fixate on the fact that their dishes are empty and use that as an indication that they should ask for more food, even though they’ve just eaten.
 Removing the dish might help avoid this reaction.

-If your cat is begging because he’s bored, he might benefit from increased playtime during the day.
+If your cat is begging because they’re bored, they might benefit from increased playtime during the day.
 Try to hold at least a couple of play sessions with your cat.
-These sessions can help distract him and keep him entertained so he’s less likely to think about when he’ll be getting his next meal.
+These sessions can help distract them and keep them entertained, so they’re less likely to think about when they’ll be getting their next meal.

-Once your cat realizes that you’re the person who feeds him, he’s likely to beg, at least sometimes.
-Avoid giving into the begging, since this just proves to your cat that he’ll get food if he begs for it.
+Once your cat realizes you’re the person who feeds them, they’re likely to beg, at least sometimes.
+Avoid giving in to the begging, since this just proves to your cat that they’ll get food if they beg for it.
 Instead, try the above solutions and see if you can figure out what’s motivating your cat to beg for food.
-Ensuring that he’s full and entertained can help reduce the begging and keep him more content.
+Ensuring that they’re full and entertained can help reduce the begging and keep them more content.
 These solutions probably won’t work immediately, and your cat may beg out of habit, but with some time and patience, you may see a difference in your cat’s behavior.